 Jewellery designer David Webb

-American self-taught jewellery designer David Webb has become the quintessential Jeweler and an iconic figure in the world of high fashion and jewelry art of the XX century.
-Born in North Carolina in 1925, he is the founder of the eponymous jewelry house David Webb.
-According to Webb, he began to think about creating jewelry in childhood.
 The boy, who was then living in the American town of Asheville, often visited his uncle – a talented jeweler who owned a large studio.
-Even then, the young Webb interested in the secrets of stone cutting that fascinated him with its magnificence and mysteriously flickering facets.
+Even then, the young Webb became interested in the secrets of stone cutting that fascinated him with its magnificence and mysteriously flickering facets.
 Uncle taught his curious nephew David some of the secrets of jewelry that fascinated Webb more and more.

-When David was 17, he was the first time in New York – a city of contrasts, that won the novice jeweler by its beauty and grandeur.
-Webb decided to stay in New York.
-For a long time, David has worked in this city as a goldsmith and jewelry designer, and achieved considerable success.
 Godsend for Webb was a meeting with Antoinette Quilleret, French wealthy lady, and a fan of luxury jewelry.
 She could see in a young jeweler talented and original master with a great future.
-In 1948, with a helping hand of Antoinette Quilleret was founded David Webb, head office on 57th Street to Madison Avenue.
+In 1948, with a helping hand of Antoinette was founded David Webb, head office on 57th Street to Madison Avenue.

 Jewellery designer David Webb

-The adventurous David Webb’s designs were based on ancient Greek, Roman, Egyptian, pre-Columbian, Indian and Chinese civilizations.
+The adventurous Webb’s designs were based on ancient Greek, Roman, Egyptian, pre-Columbian, Indian and Chinese civilizations.
 Such inspiration he got staying in the Metropolitan Museum of Art for hours.
 His bold use of color utilized oversized pieces of coral, turquoise and jade, as well as ruby and emerald beads.
 Webb jewels are certainly not for the shrinking violet.
 There is nothing delicate, subtle or understated about them, and the woman who chooses Webb has confidence in her style and a definite point of view.

 Almost all jewelry produced by the company, encrusted with diamonds and rubies.
 The large assortment of David Webb jewelry include accessories with gems such as turquoise and jade, however, very few of them.
 These ornaments are not suitable for everyday use – combined with everyday clothes, they will look a little ridiculous, but the accessories with precious stones perfectly complement the elegant evening gown or other luxury outfit.